-The chosen EBITDA multiple of 7 times is retained and remains:
+The chosen EBITDA multiple of 7 times is retained taking into account that Goldrush is unlisted and is still in a growth phase.
+The multiple remains:

-- lower than the 25-year average EBITDA multiples of comparable listed South African gaming operators; - lower than the EBITDA multiples at which true arms-length transactions in the gaming industry happened in the past few years, mostly being around 8 times EBITDA. - lower than the historic EBITDA multiple of the JSE Allshare Index as a whole.
+- lower than the 25-year average EBITDA multiples of comparable listed South African gaming operators, which range between 7.1 and 8.3; - lower than the EBITDA multiples at which true arms-length transactions in the gaming industry happened in the past few years, mostly being around 8 times EBITDA. - lower than the historic EBITDA multiple of the JSE All Share Index as a whole.